Emmanuelson321/ShopSmartInc_websiteAnalysis/README.md

 ### Data source
 Data for the project will be sourced from ShopSmart Inc.'s website, encompassing customer IDs, device IDs, transaction details, product information, and timestamps of customer interactions.

-Questions to be answered
+### Questions to be answered
-The following below are the expected questions to be answered;
+Below are the expected questions to be answered;
 a.
 Visit Frequency:
 How often does this customer visit the website, based on the provided data?
 Can you identify any patterns or trends in the customer's visit frequency?